-I agree that working with a Mac is the best thing to develop in NodeJS this days without having any headache but heres is my excuse to use Windows.
-I'm a gamer, and as a gamer I use Windows to being able to play anything, but I also like to develop toy project in my free time or contribute to the open source cause, so I need a correct environment to work with.
+I agree that working with a Mac is the best thing to develop in NodeJS these days without having any headache but here is my excuse to use Windows.
+I'm a gamer, and as a gamer, I use Windows to being able to play anything, but I also like to develop toy project in my free time or contribute to the open source cause, so I need a correct environment to work with.

 The bad news is that this project is only developed for Mac.
 But hold on because there's another side project made with Go that does the same, nvm-windows.
 You can grab the installer from the page of the link.

 Important Note: Pay attention to what the nvm-windows documentation says:

 It comes with an installer (and uninstaller) because getting it should be easy.
 Please note, you need to uninstall any existing versions of node.js before installing NVM for Windows.
 Also delete any existing nodejs installation directories (e.g., "C:\Program Files\nodejs") that might remain.

 NVM's generated symlink will not overwrite an existing (even empty) installation directory.
 You should also delete the existing npm install location (e.g. "C:\Users\<user>\AppData\Roaming\npm") so that the nvm install location will be correctly used instead.

 Once you get this pearl installed on your machine you can start rolling by checking if you have it correctly installed running the next command in your terminal:

 It should return you the nvm version you are using.
 Now let's check if we have some node version installed:

 nvm list No installations recognized.

 As expected, nothing yet so let's install NodeJS v8: